 We offer a range of different road kits which each include a different road style.
-These kits can be purchased individually to create your own personal design or an entire pre designed roadway can be fitted.
-Alongside the roadway kits we also offer a Hopscotch kit and number caterpillar which use a range of bright colours
+These kits can be purchased individually to create your own personal design or an entire pre-designed roadway can be fitted.
+Alongside the roadway kits, we also offer a hopscotch kit and a number caterpillar which both use a variety of bright colours.

 A recent report from Ofsted regarding a LazyLawn artificial grass installation at Langham School in Rutland highlights the benefits of outdoor play and learning which are essential to children’s health and development.